 What Is Harp Therapy?
 For centuries, the beneficial relationship between music and healing has been well established.
 We now have substantial documentation of the responsiveness to and appreciation of music by peoples of all ages and cultures.
 Music played on the harp has several unique healing properties.
 The resonance from the strings, including the range of pitch and tonal color, set up an important relationship between the sound and the recipient.
 Historically, the harp has been a symbol of relief and comfort

-Practitioner graduates of the International Harp Therapy Program use the small harp as a bedside instrument with the intention of supporting the recipient’s goal of healing.
+Practitioner graduates of the International Harp Therapy Program use all sizes of harps with the intention of supporting the recipient’s goal of healing.
 This goal may be emotional, physical, mental or spiritual in nature.
 The soothing sounds of the harp not only can enhance the quality of life, but create the possibility of interactive work in which the recipient might play the harp.
 Working with the therapeutic harp is as varied as our clients.

 1. The International Harp Therapy Program trains its practitioners in the following areas: